AN020 Hyperthyroidism in your cat - restless, drinking excessive amount of water, weight loss-but hungry, trouble swallowing, rapid breathing.

 Contains herbal concentrate formula: Dandelion (kidney and liver), Bugleweed (thyroid), Hawthorn Berries (heart tonic), Skullcap, Hops, Valerian, Lemon Balm, Siberian Ginseng.

-NOTE: The formula no 4.
-HAMPL Thyro Reg 20-4, formula (is different to the other 3 formulas homeopathic formula), this is a herbal treatment, which means it is strong tasting and smelling.
+NOTE: Formula no 4.
+HAMPL Thyro Reg 20-4 * this is a herbal treatment, which means it is strong tasting and smelling.
 Having alcohol in the herbs we also need to dissolve this each time, before giving orally or adding to meals. * If this is too difficult to manage, then concentrate on formula no 1.
 HAMPL HyperThyroid 201-2 50ml drops, this is homeopathic medicines and can be added to meals and on body each time.

 If your pet is on Thyroid drugs e.g Methimazole tablets.
 It is fine to do both, most people find they need less and less of the drug, some people/vets have taken the pet off the drug, as the drug or amount was not working for the pet.
 It is fine to continue both, but do keep in mind the fewer chemicals put in the body the less likely drug side effects and toxic build occur.